Welcome from the Headteacher

 We are a vibrant school community which empowers girls to become resilient and to fulfil their potential as future leaders.

 Welcome to Didcot Girls’ School.
 As the only all-girls’ comprehensive in Oxfordshire, we are proud of the superb opportunities we offer to all of our girls to develop in an environment which fosters resilience, leadership skills and a commitment to the highest educational standards.
 Our co-educational Sixth Form, shared with St Birinus School, offers excellent progression to study in a vibrant and growing Sixth Form community.
 Didcot Girls' School is consistently one of the highest performing schools both in Oxfordshire and the UK.
 In November 2015, Ofsted judged the overall effectiveness of our school to be Outstanding.
 We are pleased that the report recognises and validates our mission statement (provided above), describing the distinctive elements of our provision.
 Please click here to read the report in full.
 In August 2012, the school converted to academy status and created the Ridgeway Education Trust.
-St Birinus School joined Ridgeway Education Trust in September 2015 and we are delighted with the opportunities this creates to further strengthen collaboration between our schools under the inspirational leadership of the Executive Headteacher, Rachael Warwick.
+Recent years have seen exciting developments in the Trust as St Birinus Secondary School joined in September 2015 and Sutton Courtenay Church of England Primary School followed in April 2019.
+We are delighted with the opportunities the growth of the Trust has created to further strengthen collaboration between our schools and, as a result, all three schools are flourishing under the inspirational leadership of our Executive Headteacher, Rachael Warwick.

 Our core values of mutual respect, inclusivity and high expectation underpin the developments that we work towards together as a learning community.
 Student Voice is powerful here.
 We work in partnership with our students who actively participate in the running and decision-making of the school.
 The School Council is a very important group in our school and you will find their welcome message sits alongside that from the Chair of Governors and myself for this reason.
 The wide range of leadership opportunities in the school - there are over 80 Year 11 Prefects, House and Deputy House Captains, Sports Captains, Science, Reading and Music Ambassadors, Advanced Learner Mentors - are recognised and celebrated through the Leadership Ladder which runs from Years 7 - 11 inclusive.
 We offer a rich choice of extra-curriculur clubs, over forty run each week, and encourage all of our students to participate.
 The House system is a strong feature of the school and this facilitates girls mixing across year groups, to foster friendly but fierce competition, and to focus on powerful and influential female role models.
 The seven Houses are named after Helena Kennedy, Ellen MacArthur, Jacqueline Wilson, Susan Greenfield, Jessica Ennis, Darcey Bussell and Kate Adie.

-Last summer, students in Year 11 at Didcot Girls' School achieved another year of outstanding GCSE results which placed us in the top 3% of schools nationally for progress, ensuring we remain amongst the highest performing comprehensive schools in Oxfordshire and the country.
+In 2019, the last year of published results and national performance measures, students in Year 11 at Didcot Girls' School achieved another year of outstanding GCSE results which placed us once more in the top 3% of schools nationally for progress.
+Throughout the pandemic, in 2020 and 2021, examination results have continued to be superb ensuring we remain amongst the highest performing comprehensive schools in the country.

-80% of the year group achieved Grades 9-4 in the new, challenging reformed GCSEs in both English and Maths and 38% of entries across all subjects were graded 7-9 or A/A*.
-The achievement of our most able students was phenomenal and 27 students achieved six or more grades at 8/9 or A/A*.
-Results at A level were also strong again this summer, with 49% of exam entries graded A*-B, many students successful in securing places at Russell Group Universities, including Oxford and Cambridge.
+In 2021, 87% of the year group achieved Grades 9-4 in both English and Maths and 40% of entries across all subjects were graded 7-9 or A/A*: the achievement of our most able students was phenomenal.
+Results at A level were excellent again with 72% of exam entries graded A*-B, many students successful in securing places at Russell Group Universities, including Oxford and Cambridge, and over 95% of students securing a place at their first choice university.
 To find out more about Didcot Sixth Form please visit www.didcotsixthformcollege.co.uk

 We focus on the wellbeing of our students alongside academic excellence and a vibrant extra-curricular provision .
 It is important to us that our girls are known and valued as individuals and that they enjoy their time with us.
 We have opened our own Wellbeing Centre to provide time for our students to reflect in a quiet space and to access pastoral support where helpful.
 We have a raft of highly qualified and excellent pastoral staff dedicated to supporting students and their families.